ClickHouse/ClickHouse/docs/en/sql-reference/statements/select/into-outfile.md

 `INTO OUTFILE` clause redirects the result of a `SELECT` query to a file on the **client** side.

 Compressed files are supported.
-File compression is detected by the extension of the file name.
+Compression type is detected by the extension of the file name.
 Or it can be explicitly specified in a `COMPRESSION` clause.

 **Syntax**